spenz91/ModpollingTool/README.md

 - The “Command” field shows exactly what will be passed to `modpoll`.
 - Edit the command inline for advanced scenarios (e.g., adding flags not exposed in the UI).
 The app will use your edited command when starting polling.

+### Auto-Detect 🔎
+Automatically scan for Modbus devices across COM ports, baudrates, and parities:
+1. Enter the **slave address** (-a) in the Basic tab
+2. Click **AUTO DETECT**
+3. The tool scans in this priority order:
+   - 9600 / none → 19200 / none → 9600 / even → 19200 / even → 9600 / odd → 19200 / odd
+4. When a device responds, settings are **auto-applied** to the UI
+5. Click **STOP** to cancel the scan early

+Each scan attempt runs: `modpoll COMx -b... -p... -a... -1`

 ### Status indicator 🟢🟡🔴
 - The circular indicator blinks while parsing responses:
   - Green: valid responses or non-fatal Modbus exceptions (function/data address/value)
   - Yellow: checksum errors
   - Red: timeouts or port/socket errors
+- The **STOP button turns red** when polling or auto-detect is active

 ### Units tab (optional, IWMAC) 🗃️
 - “Get units data” queries the local database for unit details, then auto-populates a table with Unit ID/Name, Driver, Address, IP/COM, Baudrate, Parity.